The 10 Best Neighborhoods in MinneapolisAugust 27, 2020 by DRG

 The majority of the properties are apartments that sit side-by-side with local business and some single-family housing.
 The different styles of architecture make the streets visually appealing.
 Midtown Phillips is also home to the Midtown Global Market, which features hip restaurants making it a major food destination.
 A couple of restaurants to check out include The Rabbit Hole and El Burrito Mercado.

-DRG wants to help you navigate the Minneapolis real estate market so you can find the home of your dreams in 2018.
-Not only are we experts in the Minneapolis market, we have the knowledge and experience to help you be prepared for whatever is thrown your way during the home buying process.
-To get started on your condo or apartment search be sure to check out our Ultimate Condo Guide and Ultimate Apartment Guide on our website.
+Now that you know the 10 best neighborhoods in Minneapolis, let DRG help you navigate the downtown real estate market, so you can find the home of your dreams.
+Not only are we experts in the Minneapolis market, we also have the knowledge and experience to help you be prepared for whatever is thrown your way during the home buying process.
+To get started on your downtown condo or apartment search, visit our Ultimate Condo Guide and Ultimate Apartment Guide on our website.